nantawat23308/graph_agent/README.md

 # Deep Research Agent

 A deep research agent that can clarify user requirements, write a research brief, draft a report, and generate a final report after supervisor review.
+This project also includes a self-correcting RAG agent.

 ## Project Overview

 The Deep Research Agent is a sophisticated AI-powered agent designed to perform in-depth research on a given topic.
 It follows a structured workflow to ensure the final report is comprehensive, accurate, and tailored to the user's needs.
 The agent is built using the LangChain framework and leverages a multi-layered agentic architecture to manage the research process.

+This project also includes a self-correcting RAG (Retrieval-Augmented Generation) agent that can answer questions based on a knowledge base stored in a Milvus vector database.

 ## Architecture

+### Deep Research Agent

 The agent's architecture is composed of several specialized agents that collaborate to produce the final research report.
 The workflow is as follows: